Providing Sound Legal Counsel to Families in San Bernardino County

 As a team, we have more than 70 years of combined legal experience.
-Our San Bernardino family lawyers are tough, knowledgeable, and caring.
+Our San Bernardino County family law attorneys are tough, knowledgeable, and caring.
 We have centered our firm on the practice of family law and divorce, where we are able to offer our clients’ empathetic counsel and firm advocacy.

 We understand your rights, and we understand the complexities of family law and California Family Code.
 During what may be a difficult time for you and your loved ones, we are here for you.

 How Our Team Can Help With Your Family Law Case

 This website is designed to serve as a resource for those with questions about family law matters in the state of California.
 These issues are often as complicated as they are emotionally taxing and stressful.
 Knowing your rights and options can provide you with a sense of control and confidence, so you can move forward with strength.
 Even better, having a lawyer with experience and knowledge on your side can give you peace of mind and the assurance that your voice will be heard and your rights protected.

 - Our lawyers at the Law Office of Michael R. Young can help with: